THE CACTUS MAN

 A solitary barrel/hedgehog type from south central Colorado.
 Huge purple flowers in June.
 Thrives to zone 4.
 5-6 inches high.

 The "White Lace Cactus" of Texas clumps modestly.
 A favorite for many collectors.
 Grows 6-8 inches high and wide.
 HUGE fuchsia flowers in June for a long period.
-Grows from zone 5.
+Hardy to zone 5.
 Sold in 2.5 inch pot.

-A compact far northwestern Colorado form with scarlet flowers.
+A compact far-northwestern Colorado form with scarlet flowers.
+Edible, reddish fruit.
 Densely spined, 4"H X 24"W. Thrives to zone 4.
 Full sun.
-Sold in 2.5 inch pot.
+Sold in 2.5-inch pot.

-A rare, form with very short, sparse spines or no spines, 4-6 inches high by 12 inches plus in diameter.
+A Flowering Cactus in the Echinocereus genus.
+This is a rare form with very short, sparse spines or no spines, 4-6 inches high by 12 inches plus in diameter.
 Forms multiple heads quickly.
 Hardy to zone 3.
-Scarlet flowers, red fruit.
+Scarlet flowers, edible red fruit.
 Sold in 2.5-inch pot.
 This variety tolerates quite a bit of shade.

 A grand form of Claret Cup Cactus with scarlet flowers in June.
 Perhaps one of the tallest of the triglochidiatus'.
 12-18" high by 18" wide.
 Thrives from zones 5-10.
 Plant forms a large clump quickly.
 Our mother plant always gets an "Oh My!" with its 40 or 50 blossoms that last for several weeks.
-Large, juicy fruits that gain an orange hue when ...
+Large, juicy, edible fruits that gain an orange h...

 A humble little plant from the Great Plains and foothills of the Rocky Mountains.
 Small plants that occasionally clump.
 Greenish-gold flowers at the base of the plant in May and June that smell like lemon cake!!
 Dry fruits.
 4" high by 6" wide.
 Hardy to zone 3.
 Great in rock gardens and troughs.
 Sold in 2.5" pot